 Our list of books for the whole family was created with Don Bosco's wise words in mind.
 Never read books you aren't sure about.
 It's just the same as drinking something you knew was poisoned just because it was offered to you in a golden cup.
 Books can be "bad companions" for anyone.

 You may also be interested in our best family audiobooks list.

-If there is a book you are interested in but didn't see it on our books for the whole family, let us know in the Disqus thread below and we'll tell you what we can about it.
+If there is a book that you would like to share, please share a review of it below in the C2 form.
+We love hearing about the things you like from guests like you.
 And don't forget to bookmark this books for the whole family list.
 We are adding books all the time.
 We add them to the top for our frequent visitors.